AjayThorve/Spatial-Analytics-Viz/README.md

 **NOTE:** Without the token, application will fall back to the free open-street-map tiles.

 ## Datasets
-The graph data for us-streets(nodes and edges), needs to be manually downloaded from [here](https://drive.google.com/file/d/1FiKczglJaLmLjYNCjuTVd11JxpglKA63/view?usp=sharing) (Nvidia email account needed for download) and extracted to `./data` directory.
+The graph data for us-streets(nodes and edges), and the census data is automatically downloaded and extracted on the first run.

 ## Running the Visualization App